vespa-engine/documentation/en/tutorials/hybrid-search.md

 - `<container>` defines the [container cluster](../jdisc/index.html) for document, query and result processing
 - `<search>` sets up the [query endpoint](../query-api.html).
 The default port is 8080.
 - `<document-api>` sets up the [document endpoint](../reference/document-v1-api-reference.html) for feeding.
 - `component` with type `hugging-face-embedder` configures the embedder in the application package.
-This include where to fetch the model files from, the prepend instructions, and the pooling strategy.
+This includes where to fetch the model files from, the prepend instructions, and the pooling strategy.
 See [huggingface-embedder](../embedding.html#huggingface-embedder) for details and other embedders supported.
 - `<content>` defines how documents are stored and searched
 - `<min-redundancy>` denotes how many copies to keep of each document.